microkits/docs-website/websites/microinjection/docs/getting-started.md

----
-title: Getting Started
----

-Connecting everything is a tedious part of app development. <b>Microinjection</b> aims to make development easier and faster by helping you write testable, loosely coupled, and maintainable applications.

-Microinjection is written entirely in <b>TypeScript</b>, but supports <b>JavaScript</b> as well.

-## Features

-- Property Injection
-- Constructor Injection
-- Multiple DI containers
-- Registering and resolving dependencies hierarchically
-- Singleton, Transient, and Context scopes
-- Circular dependencies
-- Out-of-the-box support for injecting values, factories and classes.

-## Installation

 Microinjection is available as a package on NPM.

 To install and save in your package.json dependencies, run the following command: